shabbyrobe/amiss/doc/mapper/custom.rst

     :param meta:  ``Amiss\Meta`` defining the mapping
     :param row:   Database row to use when populating your instance
-    :param args:  Constructor arguments passed to ``Amiss\Manager``.
+    :param args:  Array of constructor arguments passed to ``Amiss\Manager``.
 Will most likely be empty.

 .. py:function:: exportRow( $meta , $object )